Home » Why Are Rats Attracted To Wires?

 Tin-Copper Wire with PVC Carrier Tubes

-PVC is often added to certain tin-copper wire sleeves to provide additional strength against rats’ teeth.
+PVC is often added to specific tin-copper wire sleeves to provide additional strength against rats’ teeth.
 PVC is strong yet lightweight, making installing and replacing these sleeves easy.

 Furthermore, this material is highly resistant to weathering, abrasion, and rot.